f5devcentral/f5-agility-labs-adc/docs/class8/Module1/lab1-1.rst

 Optional AVR Profile Review
 ---------------------------

-If you want to see where to create or view the AVR profiles, use the following steps.
+If you want to see where to create or view the HTTP AVR profiles, use the following steps:

 1. From the left menu, select **Local Traffic > Profiles > Analytics > HTTP Analytics**